 Getting There from Lisbon

 My recommended sights for the day aren’t that close together, so transportation for the day is key.
-I vote for a day tour or renting a car, but have included train and bus details if you decide to go down and spend more time there.
+I vote for a guided tour or renting a car, but have included train and bus details if you decide to go down and spend more time there.

 - Buy a Tour: Use Lisbon as your home base and get outta town for a day!

 - Rent a Car: The most flexible option outside of a tour.
 Expect a drive of about 35 minutes.
 Hop the A5, then N117 towards Sintra’s ring road.

 - Take the Train: A much better option than the bus I hear.
 Literally show up at the Rossio train station in Lisbon and pick “Sintra” on the ticket machine.
 5€ roundtrip.

 - Take a Bus: Departs from Marques de Pombal.
 15€ roundtrip.
 Do not recommend.
 But it’s here if you want it.